 There are some things we wish we’d been taught in school.
 How to do taxes.
 What forms to fill in for that all-important home loan.
 And what to expect from car insurance.

-Comprehensive car insurance gives the impression of having you covered for everything - accidents, theft, storms - but as the old adage goes: rather be safe than sorry.
-Not all comprehensive car insurance policies are created equal and it’s important to know what to look for before signing on the dotted line.
+The word ‘comprehensive’ implies we’re covered for everything ‒ accidents, theft, storms ‒ but not all comprehensive car insurance policies are created equal and it’s important to check that you’re getting the cover that you want.

 You can expect to pay a part of the cost for almost all car insurance claims.
 This is called the excess or deductible.
 So make sure you choose an excess that you’ll be able to cover without needing to run off to the bank for a loan.

 Also check the fine print for any additional excesses you might have to pay.
 It’s best to have a simple, flat excess ‒ you don’t want any surprises popping up when something bad happens.

 2. Make sure both write-offs and smaller accidents are covered

 Whether it’s a head-on collision or a bumper bashing, you want to know that you’ll be fully covered.
 Comprehensive cover should provide cover for write-offs as well as the smaller bumps and bruises your car may get.